 1866—Sylvie and Bruno, and Sylvie and Bruno Concluded; Lewis Carroll

 The fairy children Sylvie and Bruno escape a royal conspiracy in their homeland, and befriend Lewis Carroll (who portrays himself only as a nameless protagonist).
-At one point the Professor speaks of the Jubjub bird (from The Hunting of the Snark) which ties these two novels into the Wold Newton Universe.
+At one point the Professor speaks of the Jubjub bird (from The Hunting of the Snark) which ties these two novels into the Television Crossover Universe.

 Interestingly, in Chapter 23 of Sylvie and Bruno Carroll borrows an outlandish watch from the Professor.
 The watch has several functions, one of which is limited time control; in appearance and practice, the watch is shockingly similar to the “distorter” watches utilized in the Capellean/Eridani War as recorded in Farmer’s The Other Log of Phileas Fogg.